saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/ProductFacility.md

 *   Use single inventory item per product, facility, and facility location to avoid atp/qoh calculation

-### Refactoring proposal
+### Refactoring task
 * Extend ProductFacility entity, add field, InventoryItemId to ProductFacility entity,
-* Stop maintaining LastInventoryCount on ProductFacility.
+* Stop maintaining lastInventoryCount and computedInventoryCount on ProductFacility.
 * Create a view entity "ProductFacilityInventoryItem" on InventoryItem and ProductFacility.
 On the view add two fields
 * InventoryItem.ATP AS ProductFacilityInventoryItem.lastInventoryCount
 * (InventoryItem.ATP - ProductFacility.MinimumStock) AS ProductFacilityInventoryItem.computedInventoryCount